 Bankrupt Beneficiary on the Rampage

-Late on that Wednesday morn, a middle-aged Cumbria man in discharging 47 rounds of ammunition, killed a dozen people and further injured eleven.
-The killer’s two first victims were his twin brother David and a local solicitor, Kevin Commons who had worked on gunman’s father’s will.
-Till this day from then, the killer, Derrick’s motives are murky – he turned his gun on himself.
+Late on that Wednesday morn, a middle-aged Cumbria man, Derrick Bird, in discharging 47 rounds of ammunition, killed a dozen people and further injured eleven.
+The killer’s two first victims were his twin brother David and a local solicitor, Kevin Commons.
+Mr Commons had worked on the gunman’s father’s will.
+Till this day from then, the killer’s motives have been unknown as he turned his gun on himself.
 Thus, the rumours of his reasons came out like soldiers on parade.

 We align the two first victims and the fact of the murderer had been subject to an HMRC tax investigation with Derrick’s apprehension of bankruptcy.
 A potential bankrupt is reasonable in his anxiety that his inheritance would be used to satisfy his creditors in bankruptcy.
 The laws treat bankrupt beneficiaries harshly.